Understanding Congenital Heart Defects

 Unknown cause:

-We don’t know the exact cause of most heart defects.
-Although the reason defects occur is presumed to be genetic, only a few genes have been discovered that have been linked to the presence of heart defects.
-So they’re likely due to a combination of multiple genetic and environmental factors.
-There’s usually a 2 to 15 percent chance of a heart defect happening again in the family.
-The odds depend on what type of defect you have and whether anyone else in your family has a heart defect.
+We don’t know the exact cause of most congenital heart issues.
+Although the reason they occur is thought to be genetic, only a few genes have been linked to the presence of heart conditions.
+CHDs are likely due to a combination of genetic and environmental factors.

 -